-The Parallels Agent XML Schema defines every message that you can send and receive.
+The PVA Agent XML Schema defines every message that you can send and receive.
 This means that every possible request and response message is strictly defined and must be structured and formatted according to the Schema specifications.
-Parallels Agent XML API is based on the XML Schema 1.1 standard.
+PVA Agent XML API is based on the XML Schema 1.1 standard.

-The Parallels Agent XML Schema files (XSDs) are not included in the Parallels Virtuozzo Containers distribution.
+The PVA Agent XML Schema files (XSDs) are not included in the Parallels Server Bare Metal or Virtuozzo Containers distribution.
 Instead, the XML Schema is documented in the Parallels Agent XML Reference guide, which is a companion to this book.
 The guide provides specifications and descriptions of data types, request and response messages, and includes XML code samples.
 Please use it as a reference when programming with either the XML or the SOAP API.